-A critical aspect in the study of quantum networks is the distribution of entanglement \cite{horo} between the nodes.
-For implementation of quantum protocols such as information transmission \cite{array}, long-range quantum teleportation in spin chains \cite{long-range}, and measurement-based quantum computation \cite{mbqc}, modulation or engineered generation of entanglement between the spins on the lattice is a necessary prerequisite.
+A critical aspect in the study of quantum networks \cite{kimble,qi} is the distribution of entanglement \cite{horo} between the nodes \cite{adv,adv1,array,mbqc,amico-08,opt-lattice,morton,nv,sq,llyod,horo, long-range}.
+For implementation of quantum protocols such as information transmission \cite{array}, long-range quantum teleportation in spin chains \cite{long-range}, and measurement-based quantum computation \cite{mbqc}, engineered generation and modulation of entanglement between the spins on the lattice is a necessary prerequisite.
 In several hybrid quantum networks designed using superconducting or optomechanical cavities \cite{hybrid}, entanglement is the key resource enabling the fidelity and speed of information transfer \cite{speed} within the network.
-Hence, robustness of entanglement in the presence of defects is an important requirement in the design of scalable information and computation models.
+Hence, robustness of entanglement in the presence of defects is an important requirement in the design of scalable computation and quantum-information theoretic (QIT) models.